 Get out and about in Bowland!
-This section has up to date information and notices about access routes and other useful information relating to activities in the Forest of Bowland AONB.
+This section has up to date information and notices about access routes and other useful information relating to activities in the Forest of Bowland National Landscape.
 Visit the links above for specific activity information including download maps for walking, cycling, riding and tramper trails.

 OPEN ACCESS RESTRICTIONS:

 Before heading out please check the current restrictions via the search page on Natural England's website

 By careful planning, location and timing, it is often possible to combine recreational events with the conservation of SSSIs (Sites of Special Scientific Interest).
 However, there are legal provisions, which protect these nationally important wildlife and geological sites, which need to be complied with.

 Owners and occupiers of SSSIs have responsibilities to consult with Natural England and may need consent before permitting operations that may damage the special conservation interests of SSSIs.